Malawi national netball team: Coaches include

 The Queens have been coached by Peace Chawinga-Kaluwa.
 She replaced Whyte Mlilima, who was appointed as caretaker head coach after former coach late Griffin Saenda had to withdraw from the team on medical grounds in 2018.

 Joanna Kachilika was one of only six people who had the Africa Level One Certificate in coaching and in January 2024 she was named as Malawi's National Team Coach.
 She took over following an eight month hiatus after the dismissal of Peace Chawinga-Kaluwa.
 Her assistant was to be Eleanor Mapulanga and Beatrice Mpinganjira was the trainer.
 She was chosen because of her commitment but also because there was no regular wage associated with the position because of funding shortfalls.
 In November 2024 she was replaced.
 This time the choice was to have co-coaches for the national team of Peace Chawinga-Kaluwa and Mary Waya.
 Chawinga-Kaluwa had previously been the Malawian coach and Waya had been the national coach for Namibia.

 Kachilika was not consulted and she was offered the position of under-21 coach.
 She refused this position and the NAM General Secrerary, Yamikana Kauma, understood that Kachilika had instructed her lawyers and they were trying to resolve the impasse.

+In July 2026 New Zealander Debbie Fuller was the new coach at the Commonwealth Games in Glasgow.
+Her squad were Takondwa Lwazi, Martha Danbo, Mphatso Banda, Aisha Gama, Florence Jeke, Ethel Ng'ambi, Sophilet Banda, Tendai Masamba, Mwawi Kumwenda, Stella Matelezi, Melia Soko and Shabel Bengo.